 How to replicate secrets in AWS Secrets Manager to multiple regions

+On February xx, 2021, we launched a new feature for AWS Secrets Manager that allows you to replicate secrets across multiple regions.
+You can now enable your multi-region applications to start accessing replicated secrets in the required regions and rely on Secrets Manager to keep the replicas in sync with the Primary secret.
+In scenarios such as disaster recovery, you can read the replicated secret(s) from your recovery region, even if your Primary region is unavailable.
+In this blog post, I will show you how to automatically replicate a secret and access it from the recovery region to support a Disaster Recovery plan.

-AWS Secrets Manager enables you to store, retrieve, manage and rotate your secrets such as database credentials, API keys, and other secrets.
-When you create a secret using , it is created and managed in an of your choosing.
-While scoping secrets to an is a security best practice, there are scenarios such as Disaster Recovery and cross-regional redundancy that require replication of secrets across regions. now allows you to easily replicate your secrets to one or more to support these scenarios.
+Secrets Manager enables you to store, retrieve, manage and rotate your secrets such as database credentials, API keys, and other secrets.
+When you create a secret using Secrets Manager, it is created and managed in an AWS Region of your choosing.
+While scoping secrets to an AWS Region is a security best practice, there are scenarios such as Disaster Recovery and cross-regional redundancy that require replication of secrets across regions.
+Secrets Manager now allows you to easily replicate your secrets to one or more AWS Regions to support these scenarios.

 Using this feature, you can now create regional read replicas for your secrets.
-While creating a new secret or editing an existing secret, you can simply specify the region(s) where your secrets need to be replicated. will securely create the read replica(s) of the secret and its associated metadata, eliminating the need to maintain complex solution for this functionality.
+While creating a new secret or editing an existing secret, you can simply specify the AWS region(s) where your secrets need to be replicated.
+Secrets Manager will securely create the read replica(s) of the secret and its associated metadata, eliminating the need to maintain complex solution for this functionality.
 Any update made to the Primary secret such as an updated secret value via automatic rotation will be automatically propagated by Secrets Manager to the Replica secrets as well, making it easy to manage the life cycle of multi-region secrets.

-You can now enable your multi-region applications to start accessing replicated secrets in the required regions and rely on to keep the replicas in sync with the primary secret.
-In scenarios such as disaster recovery, you can read the replicated secret(s) from your recovery region, even if your Primary region is unavailable.

-Solution Overview:
+Architectural overview:

-Suppose that my organization has a requirement of setting up a Disaster Recovery plan.
-In this example, us-east-1 is the designated primary region where I have an application running on a simple Lambda function (running on Python 3).
-I also have a - MySQL database instance running in us-east-1 and I am using to store the database credentials.
-My application retrieves the secret from to access the Database.
-As part of the disaster recovery strategy, I have set up us-west-2 as the designated recovery region, where I have replicated my application, database instance and the database secret.
+Suppose that your organization has a requirement of setting up a Disaster Recovery plan.
+In this example, us-east-1 is the designated primary region where you have an application running on a simple Lambda function (for this blog example I am using Python 3).
+You also have a Amazon RDS – MySQL database instance running in us-east-1 and you are using Secrets Manager to store the database credentials.
+Your application retrieves the secret from Secrets Manager to access the database.
+As part of the disaster recovery strategy, you set up us-west-2 as the designated recovery region, where you have replicated your application, database instance and the database secret.

 To elaborate, the solution architecture consists of: